What is Beacon Advertising?

 Beacons with Free Access

-Retailers could enable developers and app owners to have free access to their beacons in order to increase foot traffic to their store.
+Retailers could enable developers and app owners to have free access to their beacon advertising in order to increase foot traffic to their store.
 For example, mobile applications about food and dieting could send location-based notifications to users within the range of a specific beacon and encourage them to enter the store and buy what they need for their food plans.

 « Back to Glossary Index